GenXProject/GenX.jl/Example_Systems/SmallNewEngland/OneZone_3VREBin/README.md

 `cd("Example_Systems/SmallNewEngland/OneZone_3VREBin")`

 Next, ensure that your settings in `GenX_settings.yml` are correct.
-The default settings use the solver Gurobi, time domain reduced input data, linearized unit commitment of thermal resources, and a rate-based carbon cap of 20 gCO<sub>2</sub> per kWh.
+The default settings use the solver Gurobi (`Solver: Gurobi`), time domain reduced input data (`TimeDomainReduction: 1`), and linearized unit commitment of thermal resources (`UCommit: 2`).
 Other optional policies include minimum capacity requirements, a capacity reserve margin, and more.
+A rate-based carbon cap of 20 gCO<sub>2</sub> per kWh is specified in the `CO2_cap.csv` input file.

 Once the settings are confirmed, run the model with the `Run_test.jl` script in the example directory: